drtilon/Alert-bot/README.md

 **Part 2.**
-Write a smart contract in solidity to periodically pay out TLOS from the contract to the addresses in Part 1 when they fall below thier minimum account balance.
+Write a smart contract in solidity to periodically pay out TLOS from the contract to the addresses in Part 1 when they fall below their minimum account balance, then send an SMS message with the transaction hash, the update amount, and the contract's new TLOS balance.

-After the "Owner" of the contract calls the  **Distribute** function instructing the contract to top up the account that has fallen below it's minimum account balance, an SMS message is  sent with the transaction hash + the update amount.

 **Contract requirements:**